YZnoodle/YZnoodle.github.io/_posts/4/2020-2-4-Dialogue-Manager-and-Parser.md

 title: Json Dialogue Parser
 category: [code]
 ---
 This dialogue parser created in Godot is reusable and allows quick creation of mini games.
-It automatically parses a json file to texts in your game.
+Json file can be easily parsed into texts using this tool.

 [<img src="{{ site.baseurl }}/images/demo/0220DialogueDemo.gif" style="width: 300px;"/>]({{ site.baseurl }}/images/demo/0220DialogueDemo.gif)